iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> App doesn't work and you end up missing your appointments.......needs a lot of work before it's it's remotely useful<br> :date: __2021-05-20 00:45:23__

+> Changed mind<br> :date: __2021-05-18 01:09:51__

+> Can't see a doctor whether by appointment or otherwise.
+Much easier to just drive to an urgent care will be easier and less frustrating than this POS app.
+Also they charged me and I don't know how to get a refund as I messaged them and have yet to get a response.
+Medicine and health isn't supposed to be this frustrating<br> :date: __2021-05-14 20:30:01__

 > MD live sets up a contract with providers that if your insurance ever changes to not accept MD live, you can no longer see that provider.
 This is absolutely disgusting for someone in the middle of a treatment plan who now has to start completely over.
 Lack of patient care.<br> :date: __2021-05-07 18:40:53__